 - Injury to another organ (such as the bladder).
 This can occur during surgery.

-- Maternal death (very rare).
+- Maternal death.
+This is very rare.
 About 2 in 100,000 cesareans result in maternal death.footnote 1

 - Injury during the delivery.